 Comparing Self-Insurance to Regular Insurance

 According to the Spencer James Group, cost savings through self-insurance ranges from 10%-25%.
 The totality of the business responsibilities is not understood by the insurance policy or carrier, and often policies cover unnecessary areas which businesses don’t require.
-There is sometimes really no way to uncover the perfect policy plan.
+Sometimes, there is no way to uncover the perfect policy plan.
 Self-insurance grants you this flexibility, and it pays off complicated, or large businesses in the long term.

 Drawbacks of Self Insurance